hjvsca9200/gsdxtestserver.github.io/README.md

 play games

 game requests are open too! head to the links tab and the google form should be directly embedded!
+# acknowledgements
+retro game emulation is handled by [EmulatorJS](https://github.com/EmulatorJS/EmulatorJS) flash emulation is handled by ruffle